drshahizan/software-engineering/materials/uml/drawio/5-class.md

 ## Create a class diagram using draw.io

-Sure, here are the steps to create a class diagram using draw.io for your university academic course registration system:

 1. Open draw.io in your web browser.
 2. Click on "File" in the top left corner and select "New" to create a new diagram.
 3. In the left-hand menu, select "UML" and then "Class Diagram".